Section 4. Services

 1. PRACTICE INSTRUMENT APPROACHES

-2. ARTCCs must issue a letter to airmen advising users of airports where IFR separation is provided for VFR aircraft conducting practice instrument approaches.
-The letter should include appropriate frequencies for the airport concerned.
+2. ATMs must issue a Letter to Airmen (LTA) advising the users of airports where IFR separation is provided for VFR aircraft conducting practice instrument approaches.
+The LTA must specify which facility will handle the aircraft practicing instrument approaches and include the appropriate frequencies.
+Airport(s) where this service is provided must be specified in a facility directive.